milkbottledude/woodlands-jb_tracker/Documentation.md

 We will test them in the python file [Predicting_with_RFR.py](python_scripts/Predicting_with_RFR.py), as I think I've made too many python files.

 Prior to this, the python file already had a function to test RFR models coded in Chapter 4.2, you can see its explanation [here](#random-forest-regression).

 I made some minor tweaks to it to include the train/test splitting for greater efficiency, as you can see below.
+I also created a df_loss to store the loss values so that its easier to compare between loss values of the various features.

 ```
 df_loss = pd.DataFrame(columns=['feature', 'mae', 'rmse', 'mae_to_rmse ratio'])